 The Nomination Committee assists and supports the Board on matters relating to the composition and membership of the Board and senior appointments within the Company.
 Amongst other things, it makes recommendations to the Board on the appointment of new Board members and other senior roles in the Company and oversees succession planning and compliance with corporate governance requirements in relation to the composition and membership of the Board.
+The Nomination Committee also plays an active role in diversity and inclusion, including setting targets for Board diversity, monitoring Board succession planning through a diversity lens and monitoring progress made on the strategy and action plans in place for diversity and inclusion (which is also a topic considered by the Board of directors).

-The Board has determined that it is appropriate for ZLAP to rely on the Zurich Group Remuneration Committee for support and recommendations in relation to remuneration rather than establish its own Remuneration Committee.
+The Board has determined that it is appropriate for ZLAP to rely on the Zurich Group Remuneration Committee for support and recommendations in relation to remuneration rather than establish its own Remuneration Committee